Rlocksley/Rx/README.md

 example 8
 Contributing
 - Issues and PRs welcome.
-I try to build an Fantasy-RPG.
+I try to build a Fantasy-RPG.
 - Keep systems modular: rendering, animation, physics, input and gameplay should be decoupled via ECS systems.